 Naturally, many brand-loyal consumers have concerns when their favorite retailer is rumored to go through a merger or acquisition.
 And when it comes to fashion, consumers are rarely shy about stating exactly how they feel.
 What will happen to the brand’s authenticity?
 Will their favorite product get cut?
 Will the overall look of the brand change?
 Will prices go up?

 Whether it’s through direct consumer engagement like predictive analytics platforms, surveys, focus groups or social media, retailers have numerous tools for gaining a better understanding of what their target audience wants.
 What matters most is what companies do with this valuable information.
 Following the announcement of the Kate Spade acquisition, consumers took to Twitter to share their initial reactions, and they didn’t hold back.

 “Great I love Coach purses and hate Kate Spade purses.
 But I love Kate jewelry and clothes,” tweeted one user.
 “Hope they don’t change the Coach purse.”

 “Dear Coach: Please don’t change Kate Spade’s whimsical style,” tweeted another.

 Another tweet read, “Hope Coach reduces their prices!!
 Too high.”

-If the initial reactions of the Kate Spade acquisition give any indication of what’s to come, consumers want the two brands to remain separate and the price points to stay the same, or even decrease.
+If the initial reactions to the Kate Spade acquisition give any indication of what’s to come, consumers want the two brands to remain separate and the price points to stay the same or even decrease.
 It’s imperative that Coach listen to these concerns and not sacrifice the identity of either brand or risk alienating loyal customers.

 With New Opportunities Come New Challenges